kaatbailey/NWLY/CHUNKS.md

 function is the target: either a large `switch` on a message-type id or an indexed jump through a function-pointer table.
 That table is the message-handler map.

+**Start with the RTTI analyzer.** RTTI survived in `NewWorld.exe` (STATE §10) — mangled-name fragments like `UEAAXPEAVReplicaChunkBase` are present.
+Ghidra's PE RTTI analyzer recovers the `ReplicaChunk` class tree, which is a far cheaper entry point than following xrefs blind.

+**Two modules to know about before following xrefs** (STATE §10): `vivoxsdk.dll` has its own network stack, and `libcds-amd64-vcv141.dll` is unidentified.
+Neither is the game transport.

 **Definition of done.** The dispatch function's address (as a signature, not a raw offset — charter §4), and, if it's a table, the table extracted as a list of (type-id → handler-address) pairs.
 Each entry is a message type that exists.

-**Falsification.** If GridMate (from T5), the path should pass through `Carrier::Receive` and a `ReplicaManager` receive entry.
-If the xref chain doesn't resemble that, revisit whether T5's verdict was right.
+**Falsification.** If GridMate (T1 says so, T5 will confirm), the path should pass through `Carrier::Receive` and a `ReplicaManager` receive entry.
+If the xref chain doesn't resemble that, revisit whether T1's verdict was right — do not just accept the mismatch.

 **Non-goals.** No hooking.
 No decoding handler bodies — P2 does that with captures.
+Nothing touching EAC, which lives in `<install>/EasyAntiCheat/` (charter §3).

 ---